USB4: The Complete Guide [2025]

 USB4 will almost always offer greater performance and features than any USB 3 hosts and devices.
 Like Thunderbolt 4, it is designed to raise the bare minimum of what USB is capable of, as well as offer some neat new features to improve the standard for use with modern devices.

 Ultimately, USB4 is about unifying the USB standard around a new base specification of performance and features.
+It supports multiple data and display protocols, enhancing its capabilities compared to older versions.
 While there will be some difference between more affordable and high-end USB4 devices, it will be a standard that is far easier to understand than USB 3 and its various generations, and provide greater performance and features for anyone who uses it.

-Its singular connector in USB-C, will make its use across a wide range of devices far simpler, even if they may not support the exact same speeds, and the increased scope for power delivery will allow for fewer cables and chargers in user’s homes.
+Its singular connector in USB-C, will make its use across a wide range of devices far simpler, even if they may not support the exact same speeds, and the increased scope for power delivery will enable fewer cables and chargers in user’s homes.
+Additionally, USB4 supports HDMI 2.1, enhancing display resolutions and refresh rates for high-performance gaming and video output capabilities.

 USB4 is a long-awaited and much needed upgrade to USB 3, and though Thunderbolt 4 might still be the greater standard with its higher bar for entry, the lack of proprietary control over USB4 should give it far greater adoption across a wider array of devices.